kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

       ```
 ### Create the receiver Function

-1. Go to your `receiver` folder and run Kyma CLI `init` Kyma CLI command to initialize the scaffold for your second Function:
+1. Go to your `receiver` folder and run Kyma CLI `init` command to initialize the scaffold for your second Function:
    ```bash
    kyma init function
    ```